 The fuel costs for leased vehicles were inadvertently included in the cost report.
 Leased vehicles do not transport Medicaid students and as such the costs are unallowable.
-In addition some fuel costs could not be substantiated with supporting documentation.

 - OMB Circular A-87, Cost Principles states, "...to be allowable under Federal awards, costs must be adequately documented.
 Costs must also be necessary and reasonable for proper efficient performance and administration of Federal awards. - Medicaid State Plan Attachment 4.19B states that transportation to and from school may be claimed as a Medicaid service when the following conditions are met: - a.
 Transportation is specifically listed in the IEP as a required service. - b.
 The child requiring transportation in a vehicle with personnel specifically trained to serve the needs of an individual with a disability. - c.
 A medical service is provided on the day that specialized transportation is billed; and - d.
 The service billed only represents a one-way trip.